JiaShun-Xiao/Tophat-RNAseq-reads-align/README.md

 Here we use tophat algorithms firstly cut each of those unmappable reads into four parts, for example, an unmappable reads is 100 base pair long, we cut this reads into 1-25, 26-50, 51-75, 76-100 four parts by its sequence.
 Then, we map those cutted reads to whole genome with Bowtie.
 Finally, we find the splice junctions via seed and extend those cutted and mapped reads

-## Tophat Alignment implementation in python: For human genome
+## Tophat algorithms implementation in python: For human genome

 ```bash
 python tophat.py